Matjaz12/Ear-Recognition-Pipeline/material/README.md

 Once networks are trained, the output probabilites of the sfotmax layers of the two networks are concatenated and 1 linear SVM is trained to classifiy.

+They show that the best accuracy is achived using mid and late fusion.

 ## Understanding U-Net [link](https://towardsdatascience.com/understanding-u-net-61276b10f360)

+### About
+U-Net is like an encoder-decoder for images, but with skip connections to make sure fine details are not lost.

+### Encoder-Decoder

+Our network consists of two parts:
+1. **Encoder** (extracts revalavant features from the image)
+2. **Decoder** (takes the extracted features and reconstructs the segmentation mask)

+In the **encoder** part we use conv layers, followed by relu and maxpool as the feature extractors (spatial resolution decreases, channel resolution grows).
+In **decoder** part we use the transposed convolution (increase the spatial resolution and decrease the channel resolution).
+Notice that this network doesn't have a fully connected / linear layers, therefore this network is called a **fully convolutional network (FCN)**.

+### Skip connections

+First introduced in Residual Networks (ResNets).
+They provide smoother learning gradients and improvements in classification accuracy.
+We add skip connections to U-net such that every decoder incorporates the feature map from its corresponding encoder.

+**Task of the skip connection**: it reintroduces detailed features (from the encoder) to the decoder, such that decoder can better reconstruct the segmentation map.

+### Loss functions

+The targets are binary masks (pixel value is 1 when pixel contains object).
+The common loss function used to compare current output with the ground truth is the *categorical cross entroy loss* or (*binary cross entropy in the case of a single label*).
+In case we are working with imbalanced segmentation masks we can also use the *dice loss* (measures similarity between current predicted segmentation mask and ground truth segmentation mask, similarly to IoU).

+### Up-sampling methods

+1. Bi-Linear Interpolation (predict the output pixel using linear interpolation).
+2. Max-Unpooling.
+3. Deconvolution / Transpose convolution (add padding to each pixel in original image, then apply convolution)

 ## U-Net Paper overview [link](https://towardsdatascience.com/understanding-u-net-61276b10f360)